Hans Buzek

-Johann "Hans" Buzek (born 22 May 1938 in Wien) is a former Austrian football forward.
+Johann "Hans" Buzek (born 22 May 1938) is a former Austrian football forward.

 Club career

 A goldsmith by profession, Buzek came through the youth ranks of First Vienna and stayed with them for 13 years.
 He also played for the other big capital sides Austria Wien, Wiener Sportclub and Rapid Wien.
 In 1969/1970 he got relegated with Dornbirn.
 After finishing his playing career with Austria Klagenfurt he became a full-time goldsmith in Baden bei Wien.

 International career

 He made his debut for Austria in an October 1955 match against Yugoslavia and earned a total of 42 caps, scoring 9 goals.
 Also, he was a participant at the 1958 FIFA World Cup.